-Electrical Stimulation Offers Hope for People With Severe Spinal Cord Injury
+Electrical Stimulation Offers Hope for People with Severe Spinal Cord Injury

-Spinal Cord Injury Research Update
+Spinal Cord Injury Research Update with Expert Commentary

 Electrical stimulation is giving new hope to people with severe spinal cord injury.
 A recent study shows that four young men with paraplegia are now able to move their legs on their own with the help of electrical stimulation of the spine.
 Researchers believe the therapy has the potential to change the prognosis of people with paralysis even years after injury.